 - As we were created in God’s image in the beginning (Genesis 1:26, 27), Jesus promises to restore us to His image (Romans 8:29).

 - Jesus gives us the desire to live right and then grants us His power to actually accomplish it (Philippians 2:13).

 - Jesus, by His miracles, will cause us to happily do only the things that please God (Hebrews 13:20, 21 John 15:11).

 - Jesus assumes responsibility for keeping us faithful until He returns to take us to heaven (Philippians 1:6; Jude 1:24).

 Jesus is ready to fulfill all these glorious promises in your life.
 Just claim it by faith.
-By faith you may consider yourself already in possession of what has been promised.
+By childlike trust you may consider yourself already in possession of what has been promised.
 Your confidence in the One who has made the promises leaves no uncertainty as to their fulfillment in due time.
-Faith thus enables you not only to lay claim to promised blessings but to receive and to enjoy them now.
-Thus, the promised inheritance becomes a present possession.
-The good things to come are no longer only dreams to be fulfilled in the future, but living realities in the present.
+Faith thus helps you not only to lay claim to promised gifts but to receive and to enjoy them now.
+Thus, the promised dreams becomes present gifts.
+The good things to come are no longer only dreams to be gained in the future, but living realities in the present life.

 In His service,